 On the more severe end of the spectrum, Weinstein says this early phase of withdrawal is when people may start to experience shakiness, chills, irritability, and a decreased appetite.

-At this point, the THC will most likely have cleared out of the brain completely, Piomelli says.
+At this point, THC will most likely have cleared out of your brain completely, Piomelli says.
 But that doesn’t mean you’re in the clear.

 Beyond the insomnia — and often exacerbated by it — some people begin experiencing anger, aggression, and depression, says Weinstein, all symptoms that sometimes persist well beyond the first week.

 7 Days: The Path Back To Normalcy

 At roughly the one-week mark, many people will be through the worst of withdrawal.
 Symptoms go away or lose intensity, and they might start feeling mostly normal again.
 Others, however, remain in the thick of it, still struggling to eat, sleep, and keep a cool head.

 Also at this point, some folks begin to experience dysphoria, Piomelli notes.
 The direct opposite of euphoria, this vague sense of unhappiness, unease, and mental fogginess is another big reason why people give in and start using again.